-Professor Keith McVilly is the Professorial Fellow in Disability and Inclusion.
+Professor Keith McVilly was the DRI Professorial Fellow in Disability and Inclusion.
 It is a joint appointment between the University of Melbourne and Scope Victoria.
 Professor McVilly’s primary area of expertise is in intellectual and developmental disability, acquired brain injury, and forensic disability.
 He has worked as a direct support worker with people with disability, a clinician and service manager in public health services and in private practice, as well as in the university sector in Australia, UK and USA.
 As part of his role, Professor McVilly will lead and direct Scope’s research agenda, oversee existing and new research programs, and continue to work with the disability sector more broadly.

-Yvette is the DRI Research Fellow and has been a supervisor and lecturer in Melbourne Law School’s Disability Human Rights Clinic since 2015.
+Yvette was the DRI Research Fellow and had been a supervisor and lecturer in Melbourne Law School’s Disability Human Rights Clinic since 2015.
 She is also a Senior Research Associate with the Melbourne Social Equity Institute.
 Yvette has a background in law and social policy, and recently submitted her PhD thesis proposing a set of policy principles for reconciling disability rights and feminist perspectives on care and support.
 As the DRI’s 2015 UN Fellow, Yvette assisted Prof Theresia Degener, now Chair of the UN Committee on the Rights of Persons with Disabilities, at the Committee’s 14th session in Geneva.